kaushik-kundu/analytics-ai/aidp-lakehouse/oac-visualize/oac-visualize.md

 ![Select Visualization](./images/oac-chart3.png)

+The fields should be finally mapped as follows:

 ![Average Departure Delay Pie Chart](./images/avg-dep-delay-pie.png)

+ - You'll be able to view the pie chart visualization of the average departure delay by airline.

 ![Average Departure Delay Pie Chart](./images/avg-dep-delay-pie-2.png)

 4. We can also create a bar chart by average departure delay.

 Drag and drop the following fields onto the canvas.
  - AVG\_DEP\_DELAY
  - Airline